ferilab/credit_trans_fraud_detect/README.md

     - Now we link the API to our Lambda function.
 Integration type is Lambda and Method is POST.
 Lets' call the Resource '/predict'.
     - Finally, you can deploy API that let's you to get a public URL (your real-time inference endpoint).

-9. Lambda Layer
+10. Lambda Layer
 The trained model uses sklearn that includes Numpy, Scipy and joblib.
 Although the training process in done in GitHub run (not in Lambda), even with the trained model (uploaded to S3) the Lambda function will need those dependencies for inference.
-This is how we will required dependencies available for Lambda.
+This is how we make required dependencies available for Lambda.

 - Make sure Docker is installed and is running on your system.
-Also make sure it is already adde to your system path.
+Also make sure it is already added to your system path.
 If not, run "export PATH="/Applications/Docker.app/Contents/Resources/bin:$PATH"
 That is for mac, now run docker --version to see if it works, then re-run docker with "docker run ..."
 - In a terminal, go to the root of your package (e.g., credit_trand_fraud_detect)
 - run "mkdir -p sklearn_layer/python"